cep21/circuit/README.md

 this is usually tracked by the service owners, which creates incentives for people to inflate the health of their service.

-This Hystrix implementation formalizes an SLO of the template "X% of requests will return faster than Y ms".
+This Circuit implementation formalizes an SLO of the template "X% of requests will return faster than Y ms".
 This is a value that canont be calculated just by looking at the p90 or p99 of requests in aggregate, but must be tracked per request.
 You can define a SLO for your service, which is a time **less** than the timeout